f5devcentral/volterra-workshop-10x/docs/class3/module1/lab2/lab2.rst

 Deploy a new Azure Vnet Site
 ============================

-* First, create a new Subnet in your Vnet.
+* First, in Azure Portal, create a new ``Subnet`` in your Vnet.
 The Terraform only created one Subnet (10.240.0.0/16).
 This subnet is our private subnet.

-  * Create a new subnet in the same Vnet (10.241.0.0/16).
+  * Create a new ``subnet`` in the same Vnet (10.241.0.0/16).
 Name it ``aks-subnet-public``.

 * Deploy a Azure VNET Volterra Node (Dual NIC) and assign the existing private and public subnets from your AKS Vnet.

+  .. note:: The resource group must be a new resourve group.
+You can't use an existing one.

   .. image:: ../pictures/lab2/azure-site.png
      :align: center